 As I write this section, I realize that many of you out there are a little hesitant about strength training for various reasons.
-Let me dispel some of the misnomers and misconceptions concerning it.
+So, let me dispel some of the misconceptions I often hear:

 Getting bulky for women

 Don’t fear getting bulky.
 First of all women are not made to “get big.”
-The “gross-looking” women in muscle contests are a result of a lot of work and very specific programs (and usually drugs).
+The “gross-looking” women in muscle contests are a result of a lot of work and lots of drugs.
 Most women couldn’t look like that if they tried.
 Unless, your goal is to be like them, just lifting weights is not going to do it.
 Just think of all the men that struggle to build size and remember; it’s much harder for women to do so.

 Getting big for men